Breast Cancer Awareness – risks and prevention

 Family Health Diary

-As the number one cancer for women in New Zealand, most of us probably know someone who has or has had breast cancer and can therefore appreciate the impact this has on the women affected, their families and their friends.
+As the most common cancer for women in New Zealand, most of us probably know someone who has or has had breast cancer and can therefore appreciate the impact this has on the women affected, their families and their friends.

-Breast cancer affects one in eight New Zealand women over their lifetime.
-Seven New Zealand women, on average, will hear the news today that they have breast cancer.
+Breast cancer affects one in nine New Zealand women over their lifetime.
+Eight New Zealand women, on average, will hear the news today that they have breast cancer – that’s one every 3 hours!
+And it’s the biggest cause of death for New Zealand women over 50 years of age.

 There has been huge progress over the past 25 years in tackling the burden of breast cancer.
 Much more is known about many aspects of breast cancer including how cancer starts in the body and the role of genetics in who gets breast cancer.
 Treatment is better targeted, more effective and with fewer side effects.
 Research continues to explore how a woman’s own immune system can be stimulated to fight cancer and why cancers spread or return.
 And we know more about life after breast cancer and how to support these women and their families.

-Some reading I’ve done recently highlighted the importance also of being aware of our individual risk factors and what we can do to manage these.
+It’s important to be aware of our individual risk factors and what we can do to manage these.
 There are some risk factors for breast cancer that we can do nothing about – being a woman and getting older are two of these.
-Others in this category include our hormonal and family histories, race, ethnicity and breast density.
+Others include our hormonal and family histories, race, ethnicity and breast density.

 Then there are things we can do to lower our risk of breast cancer – most of these fall into the category of lifestyle factors.
 Managing these can be thought of as trying to prevent breast cancer.
 Research shows that at least half of all breast cancers could be prevented by things most women can do.
 And it seems that making lifestyle changes to prevent breast cancer should start as early in life as possible.
 Breast tissue appears to be most vulnerable in the years between childhood and when a woman has her first child.
 And as most cancers are slow to develop – it can take 10-20 years from when normal breast cells first change for them to develop into invasive cancer – we probably need to be thinking about our long-term breast health sooner than we thought.